ghc-proposals/ghc-proposals/proposals/0000-splitting-out-stable-interfaces-from-th.rst

 The ``template-haskell`` library exposes the user facing interfaces to Template Haskell (TH), GHC's metaprogramming facility.

-It is tightly coupled to GHC's internals.
-It is one of the libraries that come bundled with GHC.
-We call this being a `boot library`.
-Each release of GHC ships with a new major version of ``template-haskell``, which is the only version that is supported by that compiler.
+Since template-haskell re-exports a diverse set of symbols from GHC's internals, in practice every GHC release comes with a new major version of the template-haskell package.

-``template-haskell`` is used very widely in the ecosystem, including by many dependencies of the compiler itself.
-When a new version of GHC is released, a large number of packages have to raise their upper bounds on ``template-haskell``.
+Since template-haskell is used very widely in the ecosystem, a large number of packages have to raise their upper bounds on template-haskell in response to a GHC release.
 This is a large amount of work that is needlessly coupled to the release of GHC.

 This proposal aims to avoid this cycle of breaking changes to the ecosystem.